 Note: Planting success and growth is dependent on two major factors the Sun ( Day-length; UV levels and soil warmth ) and Transpiration.
 Transpiration is the “movement” of water and nutrients both down thru your soil and then back up through your plants roots and out through their leaves.
 We need to open up and adjust our soil so as not to impede this movement.
 Importantly for modern vegetable cultivars in challenging soils you do need some form of growing system.
 Farmers have powerful diesel Tractors and commercial Salad Nurseries have expensive greenhouses, all we have is a little sharpened spade, ‘lottie’ ingenuity and this Sunken tugboat planting bed system.

-DEBUNKING RAISED BEDS (BOXED)
+DEBUNKING RAISED BEDS (Boxed-in)

 + Imagine the planting beds in this design as a long pillow that over the previous year has become flattened and has lost some organic content.
 We can’t improve all the soil across our plot but we can easily dress (add manure) to these narrow pillows of soil.
-As well as using our sharpened spade to chop them up and our hand fork to fluff it back up just prior to planting.
+As well as using our sharpened spade to chop them up and our hand fork to fluff ’em back up just prior to planting.
 Quickly turning over the part of the bed that you are going to plant into with the hand fork brings up some of the nutrient laden lower soil to the top.
-The bottom half of this pillow should also be sitting within the water table of our plot/
+The bottom half of this pillow should also be sitting within the water table of our plot.

 AIMS OF WEBSITE.
 MY DESIGN PRINCIPLES